ericyang789/Parallel-Compute-Project/README.md

 <img width="401" alt="calc_Q" src="https://user-images.githubusercontent.com/44482565/117586601-c1fa4500-b14b-11eb-83dd-f7b8d50ae17d.png">

 Similarly, calc_Q() is another function in t-SNE that is called a large number of times, specifically during each gradient descent iteration to calculate distances between points in the embedded 2D t-SNE space.
 Adding a parallel directive for the for loop as seen here allows all the GPU threads to perform independent distance calculations simultaneously.
-In addition to this, we specified the matrices to be copied in and out of the for loop, as well as adding a loop reduction for the running sum variable.
+In addition to this, we specified the matrices to be copied in and out of the for loop, as well as adding a loop reduction for the running sum variable 'Z'.